sajramay/kubernetes_notes/Rocking Kubernetes with Amazon EKS Fargate And DevOps - Notes.md

   - run inside nodes
   - have a defined IP address for each pod which is different from the Node IP address
   - containers within the same Pod share the same network namespace and IP address, and can communicate with each other via localhost
   - pod IPs are generally not accessible from outside the k8s cluster.
-Instead Services are used to expose groups of Pods to clients
+Instead, Services are used to expose groups of Pods to clients

 - Replica Sets
   - ReplicaSets ensure that a specified number of identical Pods are running at all times.